larsniklasson/image-app/README.md

 ## Backend

-Start the backend by starting the Docker daemon and then running `docker-compose up -d --build`
+Start the backend by starting the Docker daemon and then running `docker-compose up --build`

 The API is now available on `http://localhost:3002`

 Any changes to the backend code should hot reloaded and you do not have to rebuild the backend between changes.

-Stop the backend by running
+You can run the process in the background using `docker-compose up -d --build`

-`docker-compose stop`
+In this case you stop the process by running `docker-compose stop`

 If you want to see the data in the database directly, you can use [MongoDB Compass](https://www.mongodb.com/products/compass) and connect to the database on `localhost:27017`.